Gov. Pritzker gives Democrats near-record power in Illinois

 - 2nd man dies at California home of Democratic party donor

 Circumstances have set the bar low for Pritzker success.
-Rauner will forever be remembered as the governor whose insistence on implementing his conservative agenda in exchange for a state budget agreement meant a two-year stalemate on a spending plan with Democrats in the Legislature.
+Rauner’s demand for his business-friendly, anti-union agenda in exchange for a state spending plan hit a buzz-saw in the Democrats who controlled the General Assembly.

+Chicago Democrat Michael Madigan took the gavel last week for his 18th term as House speaker, a tenure covering all but two years since 1983.
+The longest serving speaker of a state House in U.S. history brought with him near-record legislative majorities.

+And Illinois’ flat-rate income tax system, which turns 50 this year, is unsustainable, according to Pritzker, whose $3.2 billion net worth ranked him 251st on Forbes’ wealthiest 400 Americans last fall.
+He reiterated his promise to change the state Constitution to create a progressive system that forces the rich to pay a greater percentage of income.

+“Our regressive tax system … has the middle class paying more than double the rate the wealthy pay.
+That’s not fair, and it also doesn’t pay our bills,” Pritzker said.
+“Today our state’s fiscal instability affects every single person who lives and works in Illinois, whether you earn millions or the minimum wage.”

-Nonetheless, Pritzker faces fiscal problems resulting from the budget impasse and even before, including overdue bills totaling $7.5 billion and a haunting, $130 billion shortfall in what the state owes to its pension plans.
+Illinois taxpayers well know the fiscal foibles, which predate Rauner’s term.
+Overdue bills total $7.5 billion and a $130 billion shortfall in what the state owes to its pension plans continues to haunt politicians who repeatedly short-changed it.
 The Rauner administration last fall predicted the current state budget will fall $500 million short at the end of the fiscal year June 30, although tax revenues in the first six months of the budget year ran 10 percent ahead of the previous year.

-After Monday’s inauguration, Democrats comprise the entire statewide slate.
+After Monday’s inauguration, Democrats comprise Illinois’ entire statewide slate.
 Incoming Lt.
-Gov. Julianna Stratton and Attorney General Kwame Raoul were inaugurated, and Secretary of State Jesse White, Comptroller Susana Mendoza and Treasurer Michael Frerichs were sworn in to new terms.
+Gov. Julianna Stratton and Attorney General Kwame Raoul were inaugurated.
+Secretary of State Jesse White, 84, took the oath for an unprecedented fifth term.

+Beginning second terms were Treasurer Michael Frerichs and Comptroller Susana Mendoza, who shortly after her November re-election entered a crowded field to replace retiring Chicago Mayor Rahm Emanuel in February’s election.

 Follow Political Writer John O’Connor at https://twitter.com/apoconnor.